mohammadbutt/42_ft_printf/README.md

 # ft_printf - Program that outputs data entered by a user
 ### Purpose of the project is to recode printf(3)

-Huge thanks to [Eic(Phat Truong)](https://github.com/nkone) for his counsel and suggestions that allowed me to optimize the program.

 #### Project file: [ft_printf](https://github.com/mohammadbutt/42_ft_printf/blob/master/ft_printf.en.pdf)

 Allowed C functions: write(2), malloc(3), free(3), exit(3).